dylanesque/Cheatsheets/react.md

 -Kent says:

-> Context also has the unique ability to be scoped to a specific section of the React component tree.
+> "Context also has the unique ability to be scoped to a specific section of the React component tree.
 > A common mistake of context (and generally any “application” state) is to make it globally available
-> anywhere in your >application when it’s actually only needed to be available in a part of the app
+> anywhere in your application when it’s actually only needed to be available in a part of the app
 > (like a single page).
-Keeping a >context value scoped to the area that needs it most has improved
+Keeping a context value scoped to the area that needs it most has improved
 > performance and maintainability characteristics."

 -`useImperativeHandle` is described in the React docs as: